Damond Smith

-Damond Earl Smith II (born July 8, 1991) is an American football defensive back He played college football at the University of South Alabama and attended Inkster High School in Inkster, Michigan.
+Damond Earl Smith II (born July 8, 1991) is an American professional football defensive back.
+He played college football for the South Alabama Jaguars.
 Smith has also been a member of the Kansas City Chiefs, Arizona Cardinals, Sioux Falls Storm, and Tampa Bay Storm.

 Early life

-Smith attended Inkster High School where he played American football.
+Smith attended Inkster High School, where he played football.

 College career

 Smith played for the Western Michigan Broncos from 2009 to 2010.
 He played in 18 games over two years and helped the Broncos to 11 wins.
 He transferred to South Alabama where he played from 2011 to 2012.
 He was the team's starter his final two years and helped the Jaguars to 8 wins.
 He played in 4 games during his career.
 Smith was suspended after just 4 games for a violation of team and departmental rules.

 Professional career

 BC Lions

 In October 2013, Smith signed with the BC Lions.

 Kansas City Chiefs

 On July 28, 2014, Smith signed with the Kansas City Chiefs.
 On August 26, 2014, Smith was released by the Chiefs.